-The EyeQue vision test gives you your Spherical Equivalent (SE) refractive error after each test.
-Using the full Test mode, you will be ready to receive your EyeGlass Numbers.
+After completing a minimum of 3 Vision Tests, depending on the confidence level and consistency of your results, you will receive your EyeGlass Numbers (EGN).
 These are a set of numbers that contain parameters defining refractive error needed for ordering eye glasses.

 An example of an EyeGlass Number record looks like: